SergeyStaroletov/TestingDVBT2/README.md

 Integrates:
 - Qt plot widget (<a href="https://gitlab.com/DerManu/QCustomPlot">QCustomPlot</a>) by Emanuel Eichhammer,
 - GIS map from the Mission Planner project (QT sources),
-- and RTL-SDR (included into src tree for a static linking, experimental as I want understand it) All libs are collected here and now can be built together using CMake.
+- and RTL-SDR (included into src tree for a static linking, experimental as I want understand it).

+All libs are collected here and now can be built together using CMake.
 All my sources are here: <a href = "src/dvbtest">src/dvbtest</a>.

 License: GPL.